 The simple combination of these two assumptions is surprisingly powerful: if consciousness is representable by mathematics, and emotional valence is a natural kind, then emotional valence should have a clean signature in this mathematical representation.
 Much of our work (such as the Symmetry Theory of Valence) flows from this.

 What’s the alternative?
 Instead of centering our exploration on the sorts of raw data our tools are able to gather, we can approach the brain as a self-organizing system, something which uses a few core principles to both build and regulate itself.
-As such, if we can reverse-engineer these core principles and use what tools we have to validate these bottom-up models, we can both understand the internal logic of the brain’s algorithms- the how and why the brain does what it does- as well as find more elegant intervention points for altering it [adapted from our Lineages page].
+As such, if we can reverse-engineer these core principles and use what tools we have to validate these bottom-up models, we can both understand the internal logic of the brain’s algorithms — the how and why the brain does what it does- as well as find more elegant intervention points for altering it [see more on our Lineages page].

 What does this have to do with consciousness?
 In short, if we can understand the structure of the way the brain processes information, and phenomenological content is deeply coupled to the information the brain is processing, we can use this knowledge to build useful proxies for what’s happening in phenomenology.

-The purpose of research is to make the world better, to make real things that help people.
-We have nothing to announce publicly at this time, but are always looking for collaborators.
+The purpose of research is to make the world better: to make real things that help people.
+We have some early-stage neurotech projects in progress and are always looking for collaborators.

 On a personal scale, there’s a great deal of suffering in the world, and understanding what suffering is seems crucial for reducing it.
 Second, there’s a saying in business that ‘what you can measure, you can manage’ — and so progress on understanding the structure of phenomenology and nature of suffering should lead to better interventions for mental health.